fbpx

 • Determine where the voluntary turnover rate spikes and if the turnover is acceptable or unacceptable.

-Ultimately, each organisation needs to decide for itself what voluntary turnover targets are acceptable.
+Ultimately, each organisation needs to decide what voluntary turnover targets are acceptable.
 You can then take the necessary actions to redress the situation that’s specific to you.

 We don’t doubt you’ll find what works best for you.